sunpy/sunpy-SEP/SEP-0002-revised.md

 #### Composition

 The Steering Committee is formed of three members of the SunPy community with equal status on the committee, and they do not need to be Project Custodians.
-The members of the committee are elected into three roles to help with distributing the work load, these three roles are:
+The Steering Committee can decide how to distrubute the work load, however the Steering Committee should self-appoint the following roles after each election:

 * **The lead developer** chairs the Steering Committee and is responsible for holding regular (at least monthly) meetings, and ensuring that the committee is represented at all Advisory Board meetings.
-* **The deputy lead developer** in the absence of the lead developer, the deputy shall perform all the duties of the lead developer.
 * **The financial officer** the financial officer is primarily responsible for ensuring the health of the project finances and setting up processes for managing expenses and reporting to the Advisory Board on financial matters.

 The Steering Committee is elected by the Project Custodians.